Middle East Children's Alliance

 Upcoming events and specially scheduled activities will be posted on this page.

-Brainerd Lakes Pride in the Park, Saturday, September 9, 2023
+Pride in the Park Event, Saturday, September 13, 2025

-Brainerd Area Coalition for Peace (BACP) will host a table at Brainerd Lakes Pride in the Park on Saturday, September 9, 2023.
-Brainerd Lakes Pride in the Park will be held at Gregory Park from 10 a.m. to 4 p.m.
+Brainerd Area Coalition for Peace and Brainerd Lakes United Environmentalists (BACP-BLUE) will host a table at Pride in the Park on Saturday, September 13.
+Pride in the Park will be held at Gregory Park from 10 a.m. to 4 p.m.
 Gregory Park is located at 511 North Fifth Street, Brainerd.
-Brainerd Lakes Pride, a Brainerd area LGBTQ rights organization, is hosting Brainerd Lakes Pride in the Park.
-Brainerd Lakes Pride in the Park is a free event open to the public.

-Brainerd Area Coalition for Peace (BACP) and Brainerd Lakes Area Democratic Socialists of America (BLA DSA) will hold a peace vigil outside of Camp Ripley on Sunday, September 17, 2023.
+Brainerd Area Coalition for Peace-Brainerd Lakes United Environmentalists (BACP-BLUE) and Brainerd Lakes Area Democratic Socialists of America (BLA DSA) will hold a peace vigil outside of Camp Ripley on Sunday, September 14, 2025.
 The vigil is scheduled to last from 10 a.m. to 2 p.m., the time Camp Ripley hosts Open House Day.
 Vigil participants can join all or part of the peace vigil.
 Signs, banners, and flags are available for vigil participants or vigil participants can bring signs to the vigil.
+Camp Ripley is located at 15000 Highway 115, north of Little Falls.
+Vigil participants may park along the right-of-way.

-The vigil seeks to increase public awareness of the devastation drone warfare causes by protesting against Camp Ripley's drone pilot training program.
-(Camp Ripley does not fly drones overseas, but the training it provides enables pilots to use killer drones.)
-The vigil will demand the termination of drone warfare, the immediate withdrawal of all U.S. forces from the Middle East, and a complete end to U.S. support for Saudi Arabia's brutal war on Yemen.
-The vigil supports a ceasefire and a peace settlement between Russia and Ukraine to end the Ukraine War.
-The vigil opposes the U.S. arming, funding, and training the Ukrainian military as these actions prolong the Ukraine War and risk a catastrophic war between the U.S. and Russia.
-The vigil calls on the U.S. to support every diplomatic effort to end the Ukraine War.
+The vigil supports a peace settlement between Russia and Ukraine to end the Ukraine War.
+The vigil opposes U.S. military aid to Ukraine.
+The vigil supports diplomatic efforts to end the Ukraine War.
 The vigil opposes the U.S. sanctions regime and regime change operations.
 The vigil supports the U.S. peacefully resolving disputes with other nations through diplomacy based on international law, the right to self-determination, and respect for national sovereignty.
 The vigil supports major reductions in the U.S. military budget and using the funds for human needs and environmental protection.

 Everyone is welcome to join the Camp Ripley peace vigil.
 Please join us.